wp-plugins/metronet-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+Added the ability to remove profile images (aside from deleting the image).
+Added better internationalization capabilities.
+Added compatibility with Theme My Login.

 = 1.0.23 =
 Added a new filter to allow the "Override Avatar" interface to be hidden (and turned on my default).